ga-adi-macaron/Course-Materials/README.md

 ---

 ## Licensing
-1. All content is licensed under a CC-BY-NC-SA 4.0 license.
+1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 2. All software code is licensed under GNU GPLv3.
-For commercial use or alternative licensing, please contact legal@ga.co.
+For commercial use or alternative licensing, please contact [legal@ga.co](mailto:legal@ga.co).